emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 We have now completed the basic application of the *TCF* paper to COBOL.
 What follows is a discussion of specific issues that must be considered when applying *TCF* to our work at Phase Change.
 This includes specific design and implementation options and choices that must be made to easily transform the COBOL source code into a FOM representation.

 ### Backward Goto Elimination Transformation Using Regular Loops and Statement Duplication.
 In the discussion of eliminating backward gotos, we used COBOL do-while construct, the `PERFORM ...
-UNITL ...
+UNTIL ...
 WITH TEST AFTER`.
 While the semantics are slightly different from a usual do-while, the `PERFORM ...
 UNTIL ..
 WITH TEST AFTER` has the key feature of testing the guard expression after iterating through the loop body at least once.
 Unfortunately, FOM does not have a do-while statement.
 Thus, to best prepare the original COBOL program for FOM translation, we can use a regular `PERFORM ...
 UNTIL ...` loop and strategically duplicate statements from the created loop body.
 Consider our example from above:

 ```cobol
 00 PROCEDURE DIVISION.